 - Coffee Barn and Gelateria Moonta – a great, character filled eatery with top picks: breakfast crepes and (surprise!) gelato!
 Sadly closed on our most recent visit between July-September but outside those times don’t miss it.

-- Capellas was the recommended dining spots with kids and it didn’t disappoint.
-Quick service, tasty pasta and well made pizza in Moonta’s Main Street.
+- Capellas was among the recommended dining spots with kids and it didn’t disappoint.
+Quick service, tasty pasta and well made pizza in Moonta’s Main Street, and having enjoyed this one on anther visit, we agree!

 - Splash Town is a fun filled FREE water park at Moonta Beach open for the summer period.